Intelligence and education: Twin studies

-Other Predictors of Educational Success
+Other predictors of educational success

-Socioeconomic Status
+Socioeconomic status

 While intelligence is clearly a predictor of success in education, there may be other variables involved that affect this relationship.
 Socioeconomic status is one variable that often arises in this debate.
 In order to investigate this Campbell and Ramey used the results of the Abecedarian Project, which targeted children who were at high risk of academic failure and aimed to intervene and try to boost academic performance.
 The results showed promising improvements in IQ suggesting early intervention is important in ensuring children have the best chance of success, and socioeconomic status affects the IQ of children.
 On the other hand, while increases in IQ were observed, the best predictor of intellectual and academic achievement was still maternal IQ, which consistently explained twice the variance than that of the next best predictor.
 This demonstrates that while education and socioeconomic status influence IQ, it is still parental IQ that exert the strongest predictive effects.

-Future Outcomes and Education
+Future outcomes and education

 Research has found that education is important in reaching high level jobs, with correlations between education and job complexity being cited as high as 0.8.
 While this shows that education is important in successfully reaching, and performing, in high level jobs, general intelligence still plays an important role.
 Research has shown that an IQ of >120 is necessary to succeed in highly complex jobs such as those on an executive level.
 Gottfredson argues that this pattern emerges because even with sufficient training, people still need to attend to novel situations that they are not trained for and higher intelligence is required to successfully navigate the novel problems.
 These results demonstrate that even with a higher level of education, intelligence is still important in attaining higher level job positions.